 Psoriasis: There is no cure for psoriasis only control.
 There are prescription topical steroids.
 There are intralesional steroid injections.
-The biologics like Humira, Enbrel, Remicade, and Otezla are very effective at treating psoriatic arthritis and also the skin lesions of psoriasis.
+The biologics like Humira, Enbrel, Remicade, (infliximab) and Otezla are very effective at treating psoriatic arthritis and also the skin lesions of psoriasis.
 Patients with psoriasis are also prone to cardiovascular disease but the biologics help reduce this. ...Read more

 An autoimmune disease involving the skin, nails, and occasionally the joints.
 It is not contagious.
 There are several types of skin lesions, most common variety being large red scaly itchy plaques on extensor surfaces such as elbows and knees.
 Psoriasis can be controlled by a wide variety of medications, but a cure has ...Read more

 My S. Calcium level came 8.4.
 Is this low?
 Can it be indicative of any underlying metabolic problem or Psoriasis?

 Here are some. ..: I would not get excited by solitary marginal reading of total serum calcium (with its normal range around 8.5-10.2 mg/dl.
 Instead, repeat it in 1-2 months and correlate its value with total serum proteins, especially albumen, as well as overall health, etc. To draw a sensible conclusion and suggestion out of this concern.
 Besides, invite a willing soul to move & push realistic living along... ...Read more

 I gave expired antihistamine syrup to my 30 months old son incidentally...Is it dangerous?
 What s the side effect on him?